mohammad-prb/js-flash/README.md

 ## Action Button

-You can add an action button to the message by passing the `action` object to the configuration:
+You can add an action button to the message by passing the `action` object to the constructor:

 ```javascript
 import Flash from 'js-flash';